under a range of temperatures, relative humidity, and UV index

 - Increased temperature and relative humidity cause a minimal increase in SARS-CoV-2 decay, but the addition of simulated sunlight causes rapid decay of the virus in aerosol.

 - These data have been used to develop a predictive model to estimate virus decay in aerosols under a limited range of environmental conditions.

-- The data that supports this tool is published in the Journal of Infectious Diseases and can be found here.
+- The data that supports the decay of SARS-CoV-2 with simulated sunlight (UV) is published in the Journal of Infectious Diseases and can be found here.